AmadeusW/Cribbage/README.md

 # Cribbage

 I decided to write a version of Cribbage to

-1. use it to play with my coworker when one of us works from home
+- use it to play with my coworker when one of us works from home
-2. Practice F# development
+- Practice F# development

-+ maybe
+and maybe

-3. Learn OWIN and SignalR
+- Learn OWIN and SignalR